 Gas stations can be sparse in rural areas, so it’s wise to fill up whenever you have the chance, especially if you’re heading into less populated regions.
 Most gas stations are self-service and accept credit cards.
 Keep an eye on your fuel gauge and plan your stops accordingly.

-7. Know the Rules About Off-Road Driving
+7. Know the Rules About Off-Road Driving and why F-roads aren’t the same

 Off-road driving is strictly prohibited in Iceland to protect the fragile environment.
 Driving off marked roads can cause significant damage to the landscape and result in hefty fines.
 Stick to established roads and trails, and respect the natural beauty of the country.